-Mitch has always loved to cook.
+Mike has always loved to cook.
 His mother made sure he could cook when he was a child.
-This recipe is an old family favorite.
+These recipes or menus are old family favorites.

 Biscuits & Gravy

 Biscuits and gravy make an inexpensive, delicious, stick-to-your-ribs breakfast or dinner.
 They can be the main dish or a side dish, and at our house, kids and adults both love them.
 My method is slightly different than most recipes you will find, but I think you will find the flavor is better.
 The changes to this recipe were provided by suggestions from my late mother-in-law whose parents ran a Depression-era breakfast and lunch counter and knew how to maximize flavor in a recipe.
 I think of her every time I make this recipe.

 I don't make my own biscuits, and some folks will tell you that is cheating, but I do it because I end up with a consistent product time after time.
 If you have a time-tested biscuit recipe, by all means, use it instead.

 - 4 cups milk

 - 5 or 10 strips bacon